terkelg/tiny-glob/README.md

 # tiny-glob

-> Fast and super tiny glob library
+> Super fast and tiny glob library

 Match files and folders using glob patterns, similar to how shell uses globbing.
 All path are normalized compared to `node-glob`.